 - Inherited conditions: Other inherited hyperkeratosis conditions involve the development of thick and scaly skin caused by genetic susceptibility.

 People who have dentures are more likely to have problems related to hyperkeratosis in the mouth.
 This is because ill-fitting dentures may rub against the skin in the mouth and cause the condition.

-A mutation in the KRT1 or KRT10 gene can cause epidermolytic hyperkeratosis.
-These genes are involved in the production of the keratin proteins 1 and 10, which are present in the epidermis of the skin and provide strength.
+A mutation in the KRT1 or KRT10 genes can cause epidermolytic hyperkeratosis.
+These genes are involved in the production of the keratin proteins 1 and 10, respectively, which are present in the epidermis of the skin and provide strength.
 A mutation in one of these genes can result in modified keratin proteins and affect the strength of the keratin in the epidermis.
 As a result, the skin may blister and become damaged easily, even in response to mild injury.
 It is not known how these mutations lead to hyperkeratosis.

 Epidermolytic hyperkeratosis is usually inherited in an autosomal dominant pattern.
-This means one copy of a mutated gene is able to cause the disorder and can be inherited from either parent.
+This means that one copy of a mutated gene is able to cause the disorder and can be inherited from either parent.
 If one parent is affected, each child has a 50% chance of inheriting the disease.
 In rare cases, the KRT10 gene can be inherited in an autosomal recessive pattern, such that an individual must inherit a copy of a gene mutation from both parents in order to be affected.